gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Variant-aware dependency substitution rules

+It’s a common problem in dependency management that the same dependency can appear in a dependency graph but with different attributes.
+For example, you want to only use the “fat jar” with repackaged dependencies, but the regular jar is pulled in transitively.
+The far jar may be published under a "fat jar" classifier, while the regular jar has no classifier.

-Previously, it wasn't possible for Gradle to substitute a dependency which uses a classifier with a dependency without a classifier, nor was it possible to substitute a dependency _without_ classifier with a classified dependency.
+Previously, it wasn't possible for Gradle to [substitute a dependency](userguide/resolution_rules.html#sec:dependency_substitution_rules) using a classifier with a dependency without a classifier, nor was it possible to substitute a dependency _without_ classifier with a dependency with a classifier.

-Similarly, dependencies with attributes (typically "platform" dependencies) or capabilities (typically "test fixtures" dependencies) could not be substituted.
+Similarly, other attributes (typically "platform" dependencies) or [capabilities](userguide/component_capabilities.html#capabilities_as_first_level_concept) could not be used when describing dependency substitutions.

-Gradle now supports substitution of dependencies with classifiers, attributes or capabilities.
+Gradle now supports declaring substitutions based on classifiers, attributes, or capabilities.
 Gradle's dependency substitution API has been enriched to cover those cases.

 See the documentation on [variant-aware substitution](userguide/resolution_rules.html#sec:variant_aware_substitutions) for details.

-<a name="javacompile-release"></a>
-### Support for the `--release` flag in Java compilation

-Java 9 introduced cross compilation support with the `--release` flag on the Java compiler.
-This option tells the compiler to produce bytecode for an earlier version of Java combined with the guarantee that the code does not use any APIs from later versions.

-With this release, Gradle now supports the `--release` option for Java compilation on the `CompileOptions` of `JavaCompile` tasks.

-See the section on [cross compilation](userguide/building_java_projects.html#sec:java_cross_compilation) for details.

-Support for this flag on the Javadoc tasks and other JVM language compilation will be added in future releases.

 ## Improvements for plugin authors